AdnanAzem/Malicious-URL-Detection/README.md

 </ul>

 ## Feature Extraction
-The following features will be extracted from the URL for classification.
+The following features will be extracted from the URL of the first dataset for classification.
 <ol>
 <li>
     Length Features